Koga-MD/DL-Tauopathies/README.md

 <B>QuickStart Guide</B>
 1. Prepare Google account and Google Drive.
 2. Make "task1" folder on your Google Drive.
-3. Download our tuned models, image datasets, and CSV files from our repository on Zenodo (https://zenodo.org/record/5083997).
+3. Download our tuned models (e.g., Model1.weights), image datasets (Test.zip), and CSV files (e.g., RF-Model1.csv) from our repository  on Zenodo (https://zenodo.org/record/5083997).
 4. Upload these files to "task1" folder on Google Drive.
 5. Click 0_QuickStart.ipynb file on GitHub.
 6. Click "Open in Colab" tab.